-1. Design and implement a NoSQL database with one or more front-end applications.
+Design and implement a NoSQL database with one or more data models

-4. Identify potential security issues raised by the use of NoSQL data management systems to handle massive data volumes with high transaction rates, and suggest mitigating strategies.
+Identify potential security, ethics and data management issues raised by the use of computerised data storage and processing and suggest mitigating strategies.

-5. Vulnerabilities, procedural and technical factors, threat analysis and mitigation.
-(3x2 hours seminar, 3x2 hours practical )
+4. Vulnerabilities, procedural and technical factors, threat analysis and mitigation.

-6. Choosing the 'right' data management system.
-Evaluating alternative data management systems in terms of data volume, transaction rate and requirements for security and privacy.
-(2 hours seminar)
+5. Choosing the 'right' data management system.
+Evaluating alternative data management systems in terms of data domain, model and project requirements.

 |Skills Type||Skills details|